seppwc/Blog-Posts/FJSUTH-01-Introduction.md

 here we have several components

 + FuchsiaFactory: a singleton class that is used to build a configured Fuchsia Application using the factory pattern.
-+ ExpressAdapter: this is an adapter for express (no suprised there), this adapter is an abstraction over express so we can use a consistant api if we decicded to include support for other frameworks like fastify.
++ ExpressAdapter: this is an adapter for express (no suprise there), this adapter is an abstraction over express so we can use a consistant api if we decicded to include support for other frameworks like fastify.
 + AppModule: this is the root module we created in the previous step.
 + FuchsiaApplication: this is an instance of our configured fuchsia application
-+ useApplication: this is a hook that provides a closure scope around our entire running application, it calls listen on our http server and instansiates our components.
++ useApplication: this is a hook that provides a closure scope around our entire running application, it calls listen on our http server and instantiates our components.
 This also allows use to use something similar to Hooks in react in our components and services.
 + configuration object[optional]: this is an object literal providing various express and database configuration settings, this is optional as the application will also look for a Fuchsia.config.json or Fuchsia.config.js file in the project root.
 If one of those files exist, the object literal passed here is used to overide settings provided by the file.